usnistgov/inet/FeatureCAN.md

 	-  inet/examples/can/*
 	-  inet/examples/package.ned

-	• We have created the src/base/Inet_DEFS.h file which replaces every call of the old fico4omnet_Defs.h in every file that contains the latter.
+	• We have created the src/base/Inet_DEFS.h to replace the fico4omnet_Defs.h library.
+	• We have replaced every fico4omnet_Defs.h library import with the the src/base/Inet_DEFS.h library import.

-	• We have added the CAN features to the (.oppfeatures)
+	• We have mnaually added the CAN features to the (.oppfeatures) file.

 	• In inet/examples : CAN examples use the notation src/nodes when calling files under this directory, must be chanegd to src/node to adapt to the destination package.